apankrat/notes/fast-case-conversion/README.md

 So it is usually desirable to make case conversions as fast as possible.

-In this post we are going to look at one of the options - very fast case conversion using **indexed lookup tables**, which will drag us down a little rabbit hole of **compression of highly redundant arrays**.
+In this post we are going to look at one of the options - very fast case conversion using **indexed lookup tables**, which is one of the entrances to a little rabbit hole of **compressed sparse arrays**.

 If in rush, you can jump straight to the [Conclusion](#Conclusion).